OmarAguilera/activity-main-5/README.md

-# odoo excercise by Omar Silva Aguilera 👨‍💻🎨
+# odoo exercise by Omar Silva Aguilera 👨‍💻🎨
 This is the Odoo's exercise (final version).
 You can see the site on action directly here: Thank you :) The comments and feedback about the mockup are in this same repository in the comments.txt file.
 But also on the readme file.
 Thank you ;)